enkidevs/curriculum/python/functional-programming/arrays-i/the-slice-built-in-function.md

 ## Content

-Functional programming is a style of programming where we use functions as self-contained multi-purpose formulas.
+Think of Functional Programming like a cook using recipes: each recipe (function) is self-contained and can be used in multiple meals (programs).

-We'll delve into Python's functions like `slice`, `reverse`, and `zip` to show how clean and powerful Functional Programming can be!
+We're going to explore some of Python's 'recipes' like slice, reverse, and zip, to show you the beauty of the Functional Programming kitchen!

 ### Slice

-The `slice` built-in function creates index ranges that we can use to extract components from lists and strings.
+`slice` creates index ranges that we can use to extract components from lists and strings:

-Consider the following example, where we use `slice` to extract a substring from a string.

 ```python
 ourString = 'learning-python'